jimmy9065/trackerSetup/README.md

 5. **Use global click tracker.**
    For active webpage, the elements sometimes could be created or removed by ajax.
 The above methods, however, are designed for static webpage, which created all its elements before the load event is triggered.
 So in order to track those elements which created afterwards, and also provide some api for the later tagmanager development, one can use the global click tracker.
 It can track the click event for all those elements that registered under the config.js file.
    The setup details is in the config file, function 'setupGlobalTracker'.
 You only need to add content in the 'custom content area'.
 Also there is a config.example.js file which contains some more specific examples.
+   Current, the global tracker can track three types of event:
+    * link : For link type, the target id usually should be pointed to a link elment, because the report will contain the href attribute of the target element.
+    * btn : For btn type, the report will only contain the target id.
+    * video :

 6. **Send the report at any place you want without setting the class name.(you should use 4 instead)**
     This is the original way for snowplow user to send the tracking report.
 You can lear more information from this [link](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker).